-The phenomenon of Salafists suppressing Ashura commemorations first appeared in Iraq after the Sunni-Shiite conflict that erupted there as a result of the US occupation.
+The phenomenon of Salafists suppressing Ashoura commemorations first appeared in Iraq after the Sunni-Shiite conflict that erupted there as a result of the US occupation.
 The occupation has intensified the Saudi-Iranian regional conflict and the conflict over Iraq’s Islamic identity.
 The Saudis have tried to highlight Sunni Arab identity by supporting the Iraqi Sunni Islamist forces, including Salafists.
 Iran has supported Shiite forces, including forces that believe in the velayat e-faqih (guardianship of the jurist) led by hard-line leaders in Qom, the guardians of the Islamic Revolution in Iran.

 In Iraq, this has resulted in a sectarian conflict alongside the struggle against the US occupation.
 Then, when the Americans withdrew from Iraq, they extinguished the flame of the jihadist movement against the occupation.
 But the sectarian conflict over Iraqi identity continued.

-This year, fears are growing that Salafists may target Ashura processions in Lebanon, especially after Hezbollah has started fighting alongside the Syrian regime against the opposition, a large part of which consists of Salafists.
+This year, fears are growing that Salafists may target Ashoura processions in Lebanon, especially after Hezbollah has started fighting alongside the Syrian regime against the opposition, a large part of which consists of Salafists.

 Interestingly, on Nov.
-4, Hezbollah’s Al-Ahd website published information attributed to newspapers and to Hezbollah sources that more than 8,000 Hezbollah elements were assigned to protect the Ashura ceremony and that there has been an unprecedented intelligence effort to monitor and catch suicide infiltrators.
+4, Hezbollah’s Al-Ahd website published information attributed to newspapers and to Hezbollah sources that more than 8,000 Hezbollah elements were assigned to protect the Ashoura ceremony and that there has been an unprecedented intelligence effort to monitor and catch suicide infiltrators.

-The Hezbollah source told Al-Monitor that this possibility is real but that the party’s leadership has decided to accept the challenge by calling on Shiites to participate in large numbers in Ashura, as a show of force and defiance to Salafist threats.
+The Hezbollah source told Al-Monitor that this possibility is real but that the party’s leadership has decided to accept the challenge by calling on Shiites to participate in large numbers in Ashoura, as a show of force and defiance to Salafist threats.

-Hezbollah uses the symbolism of Ashura to mobilize Lebanese Shiites around the idea of resistance, to encourage them to bear the burden of martyrdom and draw the Shiites toward Iran, which is currently the center of Shiism in the world.
+Hezbollah uses the symbolism of Ashoura to mobilize Lebanese Shiites around the idea of resistance, to encourage them to bear the burden of martyrdom and draw the Shiites toward Iran, which is currently the center of Shiism in the world.
 According to Shiite tradition, Imam Hussein was a Shiite martyr and a resistance fighter who fought for the sake of justice and freedom and to establish the right of the prophet’s household as his rightful heirs.

-Today, fewer Sunnis look positively toward Ashura and more see it as a Shiite way to challenge the Sunnis and highlight the Shiites’ association with the world’s Shiite decision-making capital — Tehran, which is Persian, not Arab.
+Today, fewer Sunnis look positively toward Ashoura and more see it as a Shiite way to challenge the Sunnis and highlight the Shiites’ association with the world’s Shiite decision-making capital — Tehran, which is Persian, not Arab.